 Richard is married and lives in Appleton.
 He taught at Lymm High School for thirty-five years, until he took early retirement in 2012.
 His subject area was English, Film and Media.
 Part of his responsibility, as a member of the Headship Team, at Lymm was looking after the Year 7 Transition programme, therefore had close links to all the Feeder Primary Schools, especially Bradshaw.
 This led to close interaction with parents and staff, an area Richard is keen to develop.

 He is a serving Magistrate, and in his spare time writes Rhyming Pantomimes that sell all over the world.

-I am a mum to 3 boys – Connor (Year 5), Harry (year 3) & Toby who will be starting Bradshaw in September 2019.
+I am a mum to 3 boys – Connor (Year 5), Harry (year 3) & Toby who started at Bradshaw in September 2019.

 I am currently lucky enough to be able to stay at home with the boys.
 As I had some time on my hands, I joined the school’s PTA in 2013 when Connor started school & then in Nov 2014 I took on the role of PTA Chair.
 We organise & run many events in order to raise money for the school.

 I am passionate about school & really want the children to have the best experience while they are there.
 They should be happy, having fun & have a variety of learning opportunities.
 Being part of the governing body & on the PTA I hope to contribute to this.